Increasingly isolated, Boris Johnson pledges to fight on | Politics

 Increasingly isolated, Boris Johnson pledges to fight on

-Britain's Boris Johnson defiantly vowed on Wednesday to fight on against growing calls for him to resign as prime minister, but his pledge to keep going was met with scornful laughter at a parliamentary appearance.
+Britain's Boris Johnson on Wednesday vowed to fight on against a chorus of calls for him to resign as prime minister, but his defiant pledge to keep going was met with derision and disregard from a growing number of his own lawmakers.
 Badly wounded by the resignations of a stream of senior colleagues and junior ministers who said he was not fit to govern, Johnson sought to come out fighting at parliament's weekly prime minister's questions session.

+With the tide of resignations rising to more than 20, some questioned whether Johnson could fill vacancies at a time when there are calls for the government to tackle a cost-of-living crisis and support an economy heading for a sharp slowdown, possibly a recession.
+His immediate fate could be decided as soon as later on Wednesday at a meeting of the so-called 1922 Committee that sets the rules for leadership confidence votes.
+A spokesperson said Johnson was confident he would win a confidence motion.

-But Johnson's performance encountered a brutal response.
-Underlining the tenous position he is in, some colleagues in his cabinet team of top ministers struggled to contain their laughter as the opposition Labour leader poked fun at his cabinet for being in the "charge of the lightweight brigade".
+But Johnson's performance in parliament encountered a brutal response.
+Underlining the tenuous position he is in, some colleagues in his cabinet team of top ministers struggled to contain their laughter as the opposition Labour leader poked fun at his cabinet for being in the "charge of the lightweight brigade".

 Three members of Johnson's own party asked whether he would resign.
-To one, he replied: "There is a very simple reason why they want me out and that is they know otherwise we are going to get on and deliver our mandate and win another general election."
+"Clearly, if there were circumstances in which I felt it was impossible for the government to go on and discharge the mandate that we've been given" then I would, Johnson said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)